splorp/textexpander-icons/readme.txt

 folder.
 You will be asked if you want to replace each file with a new one.
 Click “Replace” for each file.

+10) Relaunch the TextExpander application.

+11) Open the TextExpander Preferences window.

+12) Under “Appearance” select the updated icon of your choice.

 -----------------------------------------------------------